defencedigital/moduk-service-manual/src/security/how-to-label-information.md

 dateUpdated: ""
 eleventyNavigation:
   key: "Security"
-  url: "security"
+  url: "/security/"
 ---

 You need to label information correctly so that people understand how to protect and share it.

 {{ modukcomponent('do-dont-list', {
-  "title": 'Do',
+  'title': 'Do',
-  "type": 'tick',
+  'type': 'tick',
-  "items": [
+  'items': [
     {
-      "item": 'Write security classifications in all capitals' },
+      'item': 'Write security classifications in all capitals' },
     {
-      "item": 'Clearly label all SECRET and TOP SECRET information' }
+      'item': 'Clearly label all SECRET and TOP SECRET information' }
   ]
 }) }}

 {{ modukcomponent('do-dont-list', {
-  "title": 'Don’t',
+  'title': 'Don’t',
-  "type": 'cross',
+  'type': 'cross',
-  "items": [
+  'items': [
     {
-      "item": 'classify information higher than it needs' },
+      'item': 'classify information higher than it needs' },
     {
-      "item": 'use OFFICIAL-SENSITIVE as a security classification' }
+      'item': 'use OFFICIAL-SENSITIVE as a security classification' }
   ]
 }) }}